csc-training/GenieWebApp.jl/docs/src/index.md

 ## Deploying to Virtual Machine using OpenStack (v5.5)
-In the *Deploying with OpenStack* section, we explain how to deploy the application manually from source to a virtual machine on the [**Pouta**](https://pouta.csc.fi/) cloud service using [OpenStack](https://www.openstack.org/) web interface and Linux command line on the virtual machine.
+In the *Deploying to Virtual Machine using OpenStac* section, we explain how to deploy the application manually from source to a virtual machine on the [**Pouta**](https://pouta.csc.fi/) cloud service using [OpenStack](https://www.openstack.org/) web interface and Linux command line on the virtual machine.
 We also show how to set persistent storage for the application.

 ## Deploying to OpenShift Container Platform (v3.11)
-In the *Deploying with OpenShift* section, we explain how to create a [**Docker**](https://www.docker.com/) container for the application and build and run a container image.
+In the *Deploying to OpenShift Container Platform* section, we explain how to create an [Open Containers Initiative (OCI)](https://opencontainers.org/) compliant container for the application and build and run a container image.
 Modern cloud architecture revolves around containers and container orchestration.
 We recommend reading the articles on [Demystifying Containers](https://github.com/saschagrunert/demystifying-containers) to understand how containers work in Linux.
 We continue by explaining how to deploy the application's container image to the [**Rahti**](https://rahti.csc.fi/) container platform using [OpenShift](https://www.openshift.com/) web interface.
 We also show how to set persistent storage for the application.

 ```@index